 Consultancy.
 Course leaders have gained their development expertise by providing face-to-face consulting services to NGOs in the field.
 In the first two assignments of this course they will provide you the same consulting service as they would with a client for developing a project for funding and launching.
 This will ensure that your project will have a solid beginning and be organized such that it can be fully developed for presentation to donors, your board, and your teammates.

 Who should attend?
 Southern and Northern development students, field staff, grant writers, project managers, directors, and donor staff.
 You will only need to have functional knowledge of Word, Excel, email, and the Internet.

 Current course participants include postgraduate students, staff from large INGOs, staff from small in-country NGOs, people considering career changes, and African business owners with a social conscience.

 The classes are designed to be fun and interactive: you will be collaborating with colleagues from around the globe.

 If you are a donor in Chicago, an INGO Grant Writer in Wellington, or a student in Manchester—rather than an NGO Staffer in Nairobi—where will you turn for a project idea?
 We will partner you with a field staffer working with a community and a tangible project on the ground—or we can help set you up with a real-life, virtual project.

 If you already have a grant award with defined goals and objectives—use it as your class project.
 These two courses will magnify project impact by introducing you to evidence based interventions, lesson plans for effective workshops, and by fine tuning your logframe.

 If you have questions about the Online Learning program, please contact Online.Learning@csd-i.org .

-List of 149 countries where course members live and work:
+List of 153 countries and territories where course members live and work: